Contact Info

-The Minnesota Department of Health (MDH) provides case management to infants born to hepatitis B positive women.
-Of these infants, over 99%received treatment (consisting of vaccine and hepatitis B immune globulin) at birth.
+The program provides case management to infants born to hepatitis B positive people.
+Of these infants, over 99% received treatment (consisting of vaccine and hepatitis B immune globulin) at birth.

-Hepatitis B is transmitted very efficiently from an infected woman to her infant at birth.
+Hepatitis B is transmitted very efficiently from an infected birthing parent to the infant at birth.
 If infected, up to 90% of babies will develop chronic hepatitis B infection which can lead to liver damage, liver failure, liver cancer and even death.
 Treatment initiated within 12 hours after birth is up to 94% effective at preventing this serious infection.
 Prevention efforts depend upon maintaining high treatment rates.

 2014 | 443 | 0 |